manjit-baishya-datascience/manjit-baishya-datascience/README.md

 </h1>

 <!-- Subtitle -->
-<h2>Data Enthusiast with a taste in Design, Web Dev and Stories!</h2>
+<h2>Data Enthusiast with a taste in Design and Dev.</h2>
 <h4>🌱 Learning Data Science - ML &AI </h4>
 <h4>💡 Turning Raw Data into Insights </h4>

 <h2>About Me 👨‍🎓</h2>
 <h4>Driven former Electronics and Communication Engineering student transitioning to the field of Data Science.
-Passionate about leveraging analytical skills and technical background to extract insights from data and solve real-world problems.</h4>
+    <br>Passionate about leveraging analytical skills and technical background to extract insights from data
+    <br>and solve real-world problems.
+Currently working on personal projects to level up my skills.</h4>

 <!-- Social Profiles -->